-In our ongoing INOpulse clinical trials, we are using the first generation INOpulse device, which we refer to as the INOpulse DS device.
-In future clinical trials, we expect to use our second generation device, which we refer to as the Mark2.
-The Mark2 has approximately the same dimensions as a paperback book and weighs less than 2.5 pounds.
-The Mark2 has a simple user interface and a battery life of approximately 24 hours, which can be readily recharged in four hours, typically while the patient sleeps.
-The Mark2 drug cartridge is designed to last for up to 24 hours depending on the dose set on the device.
-Based on the doses we are currently evaluating in our Phase 2 clinical trials, we expect the cartridge will need to be replaced once a day, except for the highest dose for which the cartridge will need to be replaced twice a day.
-The Mark2 has been well received by patients in the usability research we have conducted.
+In our recently completed INOpulse clinical trials, we used the first generation INOpulse device, which we refer to as the INOpulse DS device.
+In future clinical trials, we intend to use our second generation device, which we refer to as the Mark2.
+The Mark2 has approximately the same dimensions as a paperback book and weighs approximately 2.5 pounds.
+The Mark2 has a simple and intuitive user interface and a battery life of approximately 24 hours when recharged, which takes approximately four hours and can be done while the patient sleeps.
+Based on the doses we have evaluated in our clinical trials, we expect that the cartridge will need to be replaced once a day.
+In addition, we have developed a triple-lumen nasal cannula, which forms part of the Mark2 and enables more accurate dosing of nitric oxide and minimizes infiltration of oxygen, which can react with nitric oxide to form nitrogen dioxide.
+Our triple-lumen nasal cannula consists of a thin, plastic tube that is divided into three channels from end-to-end, including at the prongs that are placed in the patient's nostrils, with one channel delivering inhaled nitric oxide, a second for breath detection and a third available for oxygen delivery.
+INOpulse is designed to be compatible with many long-term oxygen therapy systems.
+In the usability research we conducted, all eight patients with experience with the INOpulse DS device responded positively to the Mark2, and several of these patients indicated that the ability to take the Mark2 outside the home would likely reduce concerns with maintaining compliance.

 Our technology is based on patents we have exclusively licensed from Ikaria for the treatment of PAH, PH-COPD and PH-IPF.
-These include patents with respect to the pulsed delivery of nitric oxide to ensure a consistent dose over time that expire as late as 2027 in the United States and as late as 2026 in certain other countries.
-We have also licensed several patent applications from Ikaria for certain of the innovations included in the Mark2 and certain of the resulting patents, if issued, would expire as late as 2033.
+These include patents with respect to the pulsed delivery of nitric oxide to ensure a consistent dose over time, which expire as late as 2027 in the United States and as late as 2026 in certain other countries, as well as with respect to the special triple-lumen cannula that allows for safer and more accurate dosing of pulsed nitric oxide, which expires in 2033.
+We have also licensed several other patent applications from Ikaria for certain of the innovations included in the Mark2 and certain of the resulting patents, if issued, would expire as late as 2033.